-Our application-specific and versatile vinyl flooring collections all made their presence felt, posting solid growth rates.
-The homogeneous vinyl flooring product line, introduced the previous year, has become firmly established, and the luxury vinyl tiles still report growth rates well into the double-digit range.
-Acoustic floor coverings, primarily for social housing, have sold well, as have antistatic high-tech floorings for special applications in industry and hospitals.
-Linoleum floor coverings reported solid growth in all different styles and formats.
-The textile floor coverings - carpet tiles, Flotex, and needlefelt floor coverings - made a larger contribution to sales growth due to increased private sector activities.
+Our application-specific and versatile vinyl flooring collections all made their presence felt, posting solid growth for modular floor coverings. rates.
+The homogeneous vinyl flooring product line, introduced the previous year, has become firmly established, The ongoing expansion into growth markets took many and the luxury vinyl tiles still report growth rates well into the forms.
+In China we increased the density of our distributor double-digit range.
+Acoustic floor coverings, primarily for network in large cities by gaining new distribution social housing, have sold well, as have antistatic high-tech partners; in South Korea we expanded our presence in the floorings for special applications in industry and hospitals. pharmaceutical segment; in Poland and Russia we began Linoleum floor coverings reported solid growth in all covering new areas outside Warsaw and within Moscow different styles and formats.
+The textile floor coverings and we now service the Ukraine and Kazakhstan markets carpet tiles, Flotex, and needlefelt floor coverings - made a directly. larger contribution to sales growth due to increased private sector activities.
 Sales of the entrance matting systems remained at about the previous year's level.